-The Value of Co-Education
+The value of co-education

 At OLA we believe strongly in the value of co-education.
 In the modern world, the majority of schools have embraced this model as the natural environment for educating children and, as a consequence, the number of single sex schools remaining is relatively few.
 There are some very good reasons for this:

-Prepares students for the world
+Co-education prepares pupils for the world

-Advances emotional well-being
+Co-education advances emotional well-being

 Many studies conducted over the last half century have shown that, on academic grounds, there are no reasons for choosing a single-sex school over co-education.